moonbeam-nyc/snorlax/README.md

 # Snorlax

-Snorlax is a Kubernetes service which wakes and sleeps another Kubernetes on a schedule.
+Snorlax is a Kubernetes service which wakes and sleeps another Kubernetes deployment on a schedule.

 And if a request is received when the deployment is sleeping, a cute sleeping Snorlax page is served and the Kubernetes deployment is woken up.